 (3) Reduces Pollution and Risks to Public Health

-Studies have shown that almost 25% of the global disease burden results from environmental factors.
-If we put in the extra effort to use clean energy sources, which generate no pollution to the air, water or soil, we can significantly improve global health, especially in developing nations.
+If we put in the extra effort to use clean energy sources, we can significantly improve global health, especially in developing nations.

 (5) The Lancet: Richard Fuller, et al. 2022.
 Pollution and health: a progress update.
 Lancet Planet Health 6: e535–47

 (7) Gennaro D’Amato, et al. 2020.
 The effects of climate change on respiratory allergy and asthma induced by pollen and mold allergens.
 Allergy.
 75:2219–2228.

 (8) Katelaris, C.H. and P. J. Beggs.
 2018.
 Climate change: allergens and allergic diseases.
 Intern Med J. 48:129-134.